pbjorklund/pbjorklundblog/content/posts/pairing-with-ai.md

 title: "Pairing With Ai"
 date: 2023-04-26T15:51:19+02:00
 draft: false
+summary: "Improve collaboration between humans and AI in code generation, leveraging few-shot learning, zero-shot learning, and iterative processes.
+The method involves providing context, asking the AI to formulate and iterate on a plan, critically reviewing the plan, and generating the code, resulting in better code quality and fostering a stronger partnership between humans and AI."
+keywords: ["code generation", "few-shot learning", "zero-shot learning", "AI models", "collaboration"]
 ---

 # A New Approach to Collaborate with AI for Better Code Quality